Marvin the Paranoid Android: Novel series

 In the third novel, Life, the Universe and Everything, we find that Marvin survived his collision with the sun of Kakrafoon, and was sent back in time by the Improbability Field projected by the Heart of Gold to be rescued by a scrap metal merchant on Sqornshellous Zeta.
-The merchant grafted a steel rod to Marvin's now lost leg, and sold him to a Mind Zoo, where excited onlookers would try to make him happy.
+The merchant grafted a steel rod to Marvin's now-lost leg and sold him to a Mind Zoo, where excited onlookers would try to make him happy.
 This made him something of a celebrity on the planet of Sqornshellous Zeta, and he was asked to open the brand new bridge that was meant to revitalise the planet's economy.
 Marvin dutifully plugged himself into the bridge's opening circuit, and, just like the police computer, the bridge committed suicide, taking the entire gathered crowd with it.
 Marvin was left in the swamp, his false leg having trapped him in the mud, so he spent just over 1.5 million years walking around in a circle, "just to make the point."
-He planned to keep walking in a circle for another million years before trying it backward.
+He planned to keep walking in a circle for another million years before trying it backwards.
 "Just for the variety, you understand."

 Suddenly, he is kidnapped by a squad of Krikkit war robots, who are after his leg, a fragment of the key that will reopen their imprisoned world and restart the genocidal Krikkit War.
 Thinking that Marvin's intelligence will be an asset, they wire his brain into the interfaces of their intelligent war computer.
 This is a mistake.
 The once formidable Krikkit robots find themselves overcome with crippling sorrow and depression, and rather than focusing on their mission of extermination, instead sulk in corners doing quadratic equations.
 It is also due to Marvin's influence that Zaphod and the others' lives are spared by the Krikkit robots.
 Marvin is (presumably) rescued by his friends, who bring him back to the Heart of Gold.
 From here his story is unknown.